No cost, no passwords, no popups

 4).
 Zinc plating can be done from cyanide-based zinc baths, alkaline non-cyanide zinc baths, and acid zinc plating baths.
 Cyanide has the disadvantage of being highly toxic, and is rapidly falling out of favor around the world.
 Today's alkaline non-cyanide baths can replace the cyanide processes.
 Acid zinc baths give a brighter plate, but usually have poorer throwing power so are less capable of achieving relatively even plating thickness.

-Please ask as many questions as you like, but please provide details on each of them rather than presenting the readers with a flash-card quiz; it's considered good netiquette to use more words in your question than you want people to spend on their response :-)
+Please ask as many questions as you like and as many as it takes, but please provide details on each of them rather than presenting the readers with an abstract flash-card quiz; it's considered good netiquette to expend more effort on your own behalf than you ask others to expend, and that can be demonstrated by posting clear descriptions of your situation and exactly what you are doing :-)

 Ted Mooney, finishing.com